gabrielilharco/snap-n-eat/README.md

 ![test](data/readme-imgs/food101dataset.png)

-For recomending new dishes, we use minimum ditance in an n-dimensional space of nutritional information that describe each dish.
+For recomending new dishes, we use minimum distance in an n-dimensional space of nutritional information that describes each dish.

 ## Installation and usage